Your Essential Colosseum FAQs Guide

 Join an immersive guided tour of the Colosseum and explore its history under the night sky.
 Skip the lines and enter through the fast lane with your guide to discover underground tunnels and chambers that are usually off-limits to the public.
 You will also step onto the arena floor where gladiators once battled.

 The seating in the Colosseum was meticulously organized to reflect the hierarchical structure of Roman society.
-Attending the games was a social obligation for the Roman elite, but for the commoners, it was a rare opportunity for free entertainment and food.
+Attending the games was a social obligation for the Roman elite, but it was a rare opportunity for the commoners to enjoy free entertainment and food.

 Meanwhile, beneath the arena floor in the Hypogeum, the slaves, laborers, and animal handlers would have worked tirelessly to keep the Colosseum running.
 They prepared the sets, cared for the animals, and ensured the smooth operation of the games.